HOGENT-Web/csharp/chapters/08/slides/presentation.md

 ---
 class: dark middle
-name:sportstore-example
+name:bogusstore-example
 # Suit up, wear a fancy Blazor
-> Sportstore
+> Bogus Store

 ---
 ### Sportstore
 # Flashback
 In chapter 6, we created a `blazorwasm --hosted` application.
 We used fakers and Bogus to get some initial data in our `client`.
 The `Client` was runnable, since everything was done on the `Client` and the `Server` was not yet involved.

 In chapter 7, we created our business logic in 2 libraries, `Domain` and `Services`, so we can easily use a console app to do our bidding.
-We exposed our Data Transfer Objects using a REST API and made it possible to call the Server using the REPL CLI.
+We exposed our Data Transfer Objects using a REST API and made it possible to call the Server using the HTTPREPL and Swagger.

 ---
-### Sportstore
+### Bogus Store
 # Leap forward
 In the following example we combined both applicaties so that:
-- The `Server` serves the `Client`, which makes <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS">CORS</a> non-existent.
+- The `Server` serves the `Client`.
 - The `Server` exposes REST API endpoints which are **partly** implemented.
     - You can navigate to `/swagger/index.html` to see the endpoints.
 - The `Client` uses the <a target="_blank" href="https://bulma.io/">BULMA.io</a> CSS framework
     - It's like <a target="_blank" href="https://getbootstrap.com/">Bootstrap</a> but **without any JavaScript**
 - The `Client` calls the REST API endpoints using the `(I)ProductService` and a `HTTPClient`.
 - The `Client` has it's authentication / authorization mocked in the `FakeAuthenticationProvider`.
+- The `Server` has it's authentication / authorization mocked in the `FakeAuthenticationHandler`.
 - The `Client` shows some functionality which is currently not working:
     - Filtering
     - Adding a product